sridharmanohar/Design-Patterns/YET-To-ACHIEVE.md

 3. used this as reference: http://www.springboottutorial.com/spring-boot-unit-testing-and-mocking-with-mockito-and-junit

 ## deploying war/jar
-1. theVault was run from the application directly which is not how applications are run in prod.
+1. deployed a jar in case of spring-boot-rest-aws on aws.
-2. have to know how to make a jar/war and deploy and run a spring boot app.
+2. yet to deploy a war, may not be needed for the kind of apps I do but at-least have to know when can you do a jar and when only a war.

 ## Java 8 features
 1. din't use much of java 8 features like functional programming, lambdas, streams, optional etc.